docbogdanc/Professional_README_Generator_CristianB/README.md

 This Project was created for bootcamp challenge.

 It tests the knowledge gained in NodeJS, JavaScript and JQuery during the last weeks, especially the implementation of NodeJS.
-It takes the user input in the terminal using nodejs and "inquirer" NPM, then it use the answers to create a file and generate the content in the format of a README.md file.
+It takes the user input in the terminal using nodejs and "inquirer" NPM, then it use the answers to create a file and generate the content in the format of a README.md file (located in the ```readme_generate``` folder).

 This is how it looks in the terminal:
 ![image of results](./assets/screenshot1.png)